Neural Architecture Search by Estimation of Network Structure Distributions: Experimental Results and Analysis

-The experiments also confirm that the brief training regime significantly underestimates the model performance.
-This disparity in itself poses no problems for the algorithm, as the search depends on a relative performance estimate, not the specific numeric values.
-However, comparing the data from Fig.~\ref{fig_acc} and Table~\ref{table_own_comparison} makes it clear that the candidate ranking is to some extent distorted by the brief training regime.
-Baseline algorithm obtains the highest validation performance during the search, but is notably inferior in the final evaluation on the test set.
-The validation performance produced by the brief training appears to be misleading when comparing different search variants, as the ones that appear superior (in both search speed and solution accuracy) are exactly those which are weaker in the test set evaluation.
-While within the same variant the algorithm does steadily improve the quality of its solutions over time, the possibility remains that some promising intermediate structures are ranked too low to influence the prototype update and are discarded.
-Tackling this issue in the future work would likely result in better model discovery.
-While full training is not computationally viable in the late stages of the search when the models become more complex, low-fidelity training allows for alternative, potentially more stable implementations.
-These include, for example, training on the subset of the data or training with a smaller channel count.
+The experiments also demonstrate the impact of brief training regime on the search process.
+Naturally, training a given model for less epochs usually results in lower performance; however, the algorithm design assumes that the relative ranking of candidates is still accurate, i.e., that the better structures outperform their inferiors.
+However, in practice this condition does not strictly hold, as can be seen by visually comparing the data from \mbox{Fig.~\ref{fig_acc}} and \mbox{Table~\ref{table_own_comparison}}.
+The candidate ranking is partially distorted: while overall the prototype performance increases with time, validation results can be confusing for the search.
+For example, the baseline ASED variant has the highest validation performance with brief training regime, but ultimately proves to be the weakest.
+This leaves the possibility that some promising (or even superior) models can be mistakenly discarded during the search, which would be detrimental to the final result.
+While this problem could be reduced by extending the brief training regime, that would also have a dramatic effect on overall computational costs; alternative solutions should be investigated.
+One option is low-fidelity training with a different constraint: instead of limiting the epoch number one can limit the training data size or the number of channels.
 More sophisticated solutions include dynamic allocation of the training budget to prioritize more promising architectures (see e.g. \cite{Li2018b}) or predicting the candidate performance from its properties without training it (similar to \cite{Liu2018}).
-All of these options have also an additional benefit in speeding up the evaluation process, which is the slowest step in the ASED algorithm.
+All of these options also have an additional benefit in speeding up the evaluation process, which is the slowest step in the ASED algorithm.